 If you are not from Ohio, please check with your state's agency for higher education to see if an additional application is needed to be considered for state aid.

 January 1: FAFSA becomes available for filing

 March 1: Recommend you submit your FAFSA/Renewal FAFSA by this date to be on-time applicant

 May 1: FAFSA results received after this date will result in 'late applicant' status (for non-first year students only)

 FAFSA on the Web (FOTW) Worksheet

 The 2015-2016 FOTW worksheet is optional and should only be used if you plan to use the FOTW (online FAFSA).
 It provides you a preview of the questions that you may be asked while completing the 2015-2016 FOTW but does not take the place of the FOTW.
 Do not submit this form for processing.

-In order to file your FAFSA electronically, you'll need to acquire a PIN.
-This PIN will authenticate your identity and will be used for numerous federal financial aid processes.
-If you are a dependent student, at least one parent whose information is provided on the FAFSA will also need a PIN.
-You can apply for a PIN now!
+In order to file your FAFSA electronically, you'll need to create your Federal Student Aid (FSA) ID.
+This ID will be used to authenticate your identity for numerous federal financial aid processes.
+If you are a dependent student, at least one parent whose information is provided on the FAFSA will also need an ID of his/her own.